rjw1/octopress/source/_posts/2012-03-06-sudo-rbenv-me-a-sandwich.markdown

 In the name of practising-what-you-preach, I like to be in the habit of configuring my Linux workstations with Puppet in the same way that I do for servers.
 Though I confess I have fallen out of habit recently and accumulated a bunch of tools that haven't made it back to the manifests.
 Having just trashed my laptop, in an unrelated incident, I fancied the opportunity to check out [chef-solo](http://wiki.opscode.com/display/chef/Chef+Solo) for bringing a fresh install of Mint Linux up to speed.

 The Chef package currently available from Ubuntu's own package repositories is version 0.8, but I wanted to use the latest and greatest 0.10.
 That's simple to solve with my new-found love for rbenv and Bundler.
 Except one hitch - both `chef-solo` and it's cousin `puppet apply` need to be run as root in order to manage system resources.
+As it turns out rbenv [wasn't](https://github.com/sstephenson/rbenv/issues/60) [designed](https://github.com/sstephenson/rbenv/issues/127) to be run through `sudo`.

 ## First attempts

-If we simply run it with `sudo` then it unsurprisingly fails to find the `chef-solo` binary:
+If we attempt to run `chef-solo` then it unsurprisingly fails to find the binary:

 ``` sh
 $ sudo chef-solo --version